mschlenker/qemu-wrappers/README.md

     198.51.100.105

+### quickwin11.sh

+Have a look at the script and choose wisely whether you want to use it.
+Tested with Windows Server 2025.

 ## TODO

 I have other scripts that I need to convert to align with the config format used here.